Skip to main content Skip to secondary navigation

 Course Description

 Nature is everywhere.
 It pops up in advertisements, in news stories, and popular culture.
 We talk about nature all the time, sometimes without even realizing it: conserving nature, loving nature, and being in nature.
 But what actually is nature?
 Are oak trees nature?
-What about gardens, sunsets, or garbage?
+What about gardens, sunsets, or cardboard?
 Are human beings nature, or is nature a state one can enter into?
 Do you have to go outdoors to be in nature?
 In this course we’ll get out of the classroom and use the Stanford campus to explore how people in the past have thought about nature and why it has been and continues to be such a potent idea that is so hard to define.
 Together in this seminar we’ll examine the history and design of Stanford University.
-We’ll explore a range of narrative approaches to nature stories.
+We’ll explore a range of narrative approaches to nature stories, including film and art.
 And we’ll consider current problems and debates about nature from pollution, to drought, to wildfire, and climate change.
-The course will culminate in a fun, hands-on project.
+The course will culminate in a fun final project in which students imagine a small-scale redesign of a corner of campus, based on the principles they learned in class.

 Meet the Instructors: Caroline Winterer & Charlotte Hull